haishinio/haishin/README.md

 It's certainly not perfect but hopefully it's enough for English speakers to understand the context around streams.

 ## In Progress
-- Deployment, probably going to use Dockerfile so please wait for now!
+- Deployment, currently with beta testers so please wait for now

 ## Issues
+- Mutliple users watching the same stream can cause issues?
 - How to handle twitcasts that require account
 - Better handle stream ends, maybe return something?
 - Occasionally the transcription will table-cell will collapse making the the row very high and the translation cell very wide